John II of France: Surrender and capture

 King John surrendered by handing him his glove.
 That night King John dined in the red silk tent of his enemy.
 The Black Prince attended to him personally.
 He was then taken to Bordeaux, and from there to England.
 The Battle of Poitiers would be one of the major military disasters not just for France, but at any time during the Middle Ages.

 While negotiating a peace accord, John was at first held in the Savoy Palace, then at a variety of locations, including Windsor, Hertford, Somerton Castle in Lincolnshire, Berkhamsted Castle in Hertfordshire, and briefly at King John's Lodge, formerly known as Shortridges, in East Sussex.
 Eventually, John was taken to the Tower of London.

 In France, what struck the people was not so much the defeat at Poitiers as the captivity of King John.
 When the French people learned of the frantic flight of the French lords from battle, they believed it was due to treason.
-And if not for English gold, then it was out of cowardice—and so, what did the once-revered words of 'honor' and 'nobility' mean?
-People began to hate the treacherous and cowardly knights.
+And if not for English gold, they thought it was out of cowardice—and so, what did the once-revered words of 'honor' and 'nobility' mean?
+People began to hate the cowardly knights.
 Some of them, returning to their estates, narrowly escaped being torn apart by furious villeins, even those who, as prisoners on parole, came back to gather their ransoms.